deployphp/docs/servers.md

 And then you call command `dep [task] [server or stage]`, it will be executed only on specified stage server.

-If you run command without specify stage, it will be executed on server without specifed stage.
+If you run a command without specifying a stage, it will be executed on the server without a specified stage.